python-recsys/benchy/README.rst

 =================
 Benchy
 =================
 A lightweight benchmarking framework written in Python focused on performing memory consumption and runtime performance comparison for Python programs.

-THe goal of this framework is to help scientific developers to perform benchmarkings of several algorithmical approaches written in Python.
+The goal of this framework is to help scientific developers to perform benchmarkings of several algorithmical approaches written in Python.

 It's has the `memory_profiler <http://pypi.python.org/pypi/psutil>`_ ,